maldorne/maldorne.org/source/_posts/2020/01/15/the-new-house-of-maldorne-web.md

 ##### {% fa_inline language fas %} English

-As you can see, we are buildiing the new **House of Maldorne** web page.
+As you can see, we are building the new **House of Maldorne** web page.
 The previous one we were using was just a placeholder without much content, and we were already missing having a real web presence.

 To begin with, we have a blog, and we have imported the contents from the old `www.ciudadcapital.net` web, the main game we host.
 All of these old contents are in spanish, but from now on every post will be written both in english and spanish.